mountaineerbr/shellChatGPT/README.md

 Create a new API key or use an existing one to set the environmental variable `$GROQ_API_KEY`.
 Run the script with `option --groq`.

-Currently, **llamma3.1** models are available at lightening speeds!

 ### Anthropic